streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : language-overridable

 Description
+: The maximum line length.

+    Block spell checking if lines are longer than the value given.
-: The maximum line length use to prevent spell checking generated files
+    This is used to prevent spell checking generated files.

     **Error Message:** _Lines are too long._